JuanPedroMtz/MechaCar_Statistical_Analysis/README.md

 -T-test for Lot 2: we reject the null hypotesis, so we can dictate that there is a significant difference between the mean of this lot, and the whole population.
 -T-test for Lot 3: we fail to reject the null hypotesis, so we can dictate that the two means are statistically the similar.

+## Study Design: MechaCar vs Competition
+There are many metrics that can determine if a MechaCar is interesting or valuable for the consumer, such as, miles per galon, horsepower, cost, safety rating, and the technology & luxury.

+There some more important than others, regarding the performance of the vehicles.

+# What metric or metrics are you going to test?
+I would test the horsepower, miles per galon, and fuel efficiency in the city.

+# What is the null hypothesis or alternative hypothesis?
+- Null hypotesis: the mean of the MechaCar and the competition of "x metric" are statistically similar.

+- Alternative hypotesis: the mean of the MechaCar and the competition of "x metric" are different.

+# What statistical test would you use to test the hypothesis?
+And why?
+I would use Two-Sample t-Test because we have multiple samples, and we want to know if there is an statistical difference between the distribution means.

+# What data is needed to run the statistical test?
+Dichotomous data types